iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 nextFoundryOutput.tokenScheme.meltedTokens = outputWithTokensToMelt.nativeTokens[index].amount;
 ```

-At the end of this step you know Output #2.
+At the end of this step, you know **Output #2**.

-## Create remainder Output
+## Create the Remainder Output

-In this step you need to create the remainder Output.
-The remainder Output will be just the same as Input #3 with the exception of the native tokens of `tokenClassId` that are removed from the Output.
+In this step, you must create the remainder Output.
+The remainder Output will be the same as **Input #3** except for the native tokens of `tokenClassId` that are removed from the Output.

 ```typescript
 const remainderOutput = JSON.parse(JSON.stringify(outputWithTokensToMelt)) as IBasicOutput;